Sending data to the server by the browser

 - Sending crash reports.
 Crash reports are sent to the server if the browser or individual components close unexpectedly.
-You can choose not to Send reports in the Privacy section of Settings.
+You can disable sending crash reports in the settings, System, Personal data settings.
 We ask that you not disable this setting because these reports help developers fix errors.

-- Protection against malware and malicious sites If you visit a suspicious site, the browser sends the prefix of the webpage's address to the server.The Yandex condensed database of malware and phishing sites is downloaded to your computer.
-The condensed database contains the prefixes of addresses of dangerous pages.
+- Protection against malware and malicious sites If you visit a suspicious site, the browser sends the hash prefix of this page to the server.The Yandex condensed database of malware and phishing sites is downloaded to your computer.
+The condensed database contains the hash prefixes of dangerous pages' addresses.
 Before opening a page, the browser calculates the address hash and then checks the hash prefix against the local database.
 If there is a match, the browser sends the server the prefix of the requested page and gets a response with the full hashes of malicious pages that start with this prefix.
 If the list of dangerous pages has the hash of the requested page, the page is blocked.

 Additionally, whenever you download a file, the browser checks it for malware.
 Information about the file, the history of the tab the file was downloaded from, and certain other data is sent to the server while the file is being checked.

 - Navigation error help.
 If you enter a non-existent website address, the browser sends this address to the Yandex server.
 The Yandex web service helps you find the desired page or suggests viewing a saved copy of the website if the page was deleted and its copy was saved.
 You can disable navigation error management in the settings.
 Go to General settings and under Search, deselect Offer corrections for typos in site addresses.

 - Making suggestions.
 When you enter a query or a website address in the SmartBox, it is sent to the default search engine and is used for generating suggestions for addresses and queries.
 You can disable suggestions in settings.
 Go to General settings and under Search, deselect Show suggestions when entering addresses and queries.

 - Autofill for forms.
 The browser can remember your name, address, email, phone number and other information when you enter it for the first time, so that you can complete forms with just one click.
 This information is not sent to the server.
 However, if the browser asks the server for information about what the form fields mean, the form's address is sent to the server.
-Autofill can be disabled in the Passwords and forms section of Settings.
+You can disable Autofill on the Tools page in Settings.

 Sending data after the user activates a feature